NabilThange/OHM-AI-FOR-BHARAT/README.md

 **Last Updated: February 3, 2026**

 > **🏆 AWS HACKATHON SUBMISSION**
-> This document showcases OHM as a **fully AWS-native application** leveraging the complete AWS ecosystem.
+> This document showcases OHM.
-> Built from the ground up using Amazon Bedrock, DynamoDB, AppSync, S3, Amplify, and more.
+> Built using Amazon Bedrock, DynamoDB, AppSync, S3, Amplify, and more.

 ---